verrazzano/docs/content/en/docs/customize/installationOverrides.md

 draft: false
 ---

+Installation overrides let you supply custom value overrides to the underlying Helm charts or operator for a given component.
 You can customize Verrazzano Installation Overrides by using a **ConfigMapRef**, **SecretRef**, or raw **Values**.

-The following table has examples of the [Istio component InstallOverrides]({{< relref "/docs/reference/API/vpo-verrazzano-v1beta1#install.verrazzano.io/v1beta1.InstallOverrides" >}}) ConfigMap and Secret, where the externalIPs is specified instead of using the defaults, that can be found [here](https://istio.io/v1.13/docs/reference/config/istio.operator.v1alpha1/#IstioOperatorSpec).
+The tables below have examples of the Istio component InstallOverrides ConfigMap, Secret, and Values where the externalIPs are specified instead of using the defaults.
+The default values can be found [here](https://istio.io/v1.13/docs/reference/config/istio.operator.v1alpha1/#IstioOperatorSpec).

-### Examples
+## ConfigMap
-In both examples, the ConfigMap and Secret are applied before applying the vz install YAML file.
+In both the configMap and secret examples, the ConfigMap and Secret are applied before applying the Verrazzano resource install YAML file.
 The **name** in both the <code>configMap.yaml</code> and <code>vzWithConfigMapRef.yaml</code>  must match each other as well as the **key** in the configMapRef definition and in the data section of the configMap.

-### ConfigMap ###
 <table>
    <thead>
       <tr>